solana-labs/solana/book/src/fork-selection.md

 3. Fork must have a greater amount of cluster transaction fees.

 This attack is then limited to censoring the previous leaders fees, and individual transactions.
-But it cannot halt the network, or reduce the validator set compared to the concurrent fork.
+But it cannot halt the cluster, or reduce the validator set compared to the concurrent fork.
 Fee censorship is limited to access fees going to the leaders but not the validators.

 ### ASIC Rollback

-An attacker generates a concurrent fork from an older block to try to rollback the network.
+An attacker generates a concurrent fork from an older block to try to rollback the cluster.
 In this attack the concurrent fork is competing with forks that have already been voted on.
 This attack is limited by the exponential growth of the lockouts.